Will You Wear a Crown?

 faithful to follow and

 It may be hard for some believers, namely those who have heard only the teaching of God’s free grace, to accept the fact that the Lord might discipline us in a serious, though temporary, way at the judgment seat of Christ (2 Cor.
-5:10; see “Just What Is the Outer Darkness?”).
+5:10; see).
 So, to introduce the principle that we will indeed answer to Christ for how we live our Christian life, it may be best to consider, not how we might be disciplined by the Lord, but instead, how we may at least fail to gain a reward from Him; that may be easier for some to accept.

 This matter of our reward relates to whether or not we will receive a crown when we meet the Lord.